mentalisttraceur/python-raise/README.rst

   ``SyntaxError`` to fail because it conceptually highlights the primacy of Python 3 as the ought-to-be-default case.

-  I also think it's conceptually cleaner to *not* waste Python's time parsing and interpreting a file only for it to abort on a syntax error.
+  I also think it's *conceptually* cleaner to *not* first parse and interpret a file only to abort on a syntax error.
 Performance-wise it's negligible and thus a non-issue though.

   Sadly this breaks ``pylint`` on Python 3, because it unconditionally imports the `raise2` and aborts upon getting the syntax error.
 But on